Vishnukundina dynasty: Madhava Varma II

-By the middle of the 5th century, the dynasty began its imperial expansion under its most efficient ruler Madhava Varma II, during this period, the small Vishnukundina dynasty rose to imperial heights.
+By the middle of the 5th century, the dynasty rose to imperial heights.
 A princess of the then powerful ruling family of the Deccan the Vakatakas was given in marriage to Madhava Varma's son, Vikramendra Varma.

-This alliance gave them great power and made it easy for them to extend their influence to the east coast and vanquishing the petty chieftains lingering on in that area.
+This alliance enabled them to extend their influence to the east coast and vanquish the petty chieftains lingering on in that area.
 Madhava Varma II led his arms against Ananda Gotrikas who were ruling over Guntur, Tenali and Ongole, probably enjoying subordinate position under the Pallavas of Kanchipuram.

 After occupying these areas from the Ananda Gotrikas, Madhava Varma II made Amarapura (modern Amaravati) his capital.
-Keeping in view the constant threat from the Pallavas, he created an out-post to check their activities and appointed his son, Deva Varma and after his death the grandson Madhava Varma III as its Viceroy.
+Keeping in view the constant threat from the Pallavas, he created an outpost to check their activities and appointed his son, Deva Varma and after his death the grandson Madhava Varma III as its Viceroy.

 Madhava Varma II next turned his attention against the Vengi kingdom which was under the Salankayanas.
 The Vengi region was annexed.
 The Godavari tract became part of the Vishnukundina territory.
 After these conquests the capital might have been shifted to Bezwada (Vijayawada), a more central location than Amarapura.
-These extensive conquests entitle him to the title of the lord of Dakshinapatha (southern country).
+These extensive conquests made him the lord of Dakshinapatha (southern country).
 After these various conquests Madhava Varma performed many Asvamedha, Rajasuya and other Vedic sacrifices.